kodecocodes/i9t/custom-segues/custom-segues.markdown

   .viewForKey(UITransitionContextFromViewKey)
 ```

+[TODO: FPE: Should we only show the lines to be added?]

-Again from- controller is implicitly unwrapped while from- view is optional.
+Now you can get the references for the "from" controller and the view.
+Again, the "from" controller is implicitly unwrapped while the "from" view is optional.

-> **Note**: *Beware!* Make sure that you use the correct key variables.
-I have spent significant time wondering why my view is incorrect when I have used UITransitionContextToViewControllerKey instead of UITransitionContextToViewKey.
-And because of automatic code completion it's also easy to mix up From and To.
+> **Note**: Make absolutely sure you use the correct key variables.
+I've wasted countless hours wondering why my view was incorrect, when I'd used `UITransitionContextToViewControllerKey` instead of `UITransitionContextToViewKey`.
+Automatic code completion makes it easy to pick the wrong variable or to mix up the "from" and "to".

-Still in `animateTransition(:_)` replace:
+Still in `animateTransition(:_)`, replace:

     toView?.frame = .zeroRect

-with
+with the following:

 ```swift
 var startFrame = CGRect.zeroRect